nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Hello!
 I Am <watson>Watson!</watson>
 <div class="infobox">
 Welcome to the <watson>Watson</watson> user guide!
-Watson is a helpful **desktop application** that helps school teachers track the data of their students.
+Watson is a helpful <em>desktop application</em> that helps school teachers track the data of their students.
 It can handle student particulars, sort students, handle grades and more!
 </div>